aomadutt/aomadutt.github.io/_pages/about.md

 ## Experience

 As an Undergraduate R&D Engineer at Swarthmore College, I developed a robotic model to replicate the swimming techniques of barnacle larvae, focusing on hydrodynamic analysis to investigate the significance of body extensions.
-This project involved optimizing Nitinol springs for actuation, integrating microcontrollers with 3D-printed components, and designing a compact robotic system.
+This project involved optimizing nitinol springs for actuation, integrating microcontrollers with 3D-printed components, and designing a compact robotic system.
 I presented this research at the SICB Conference, where I was recognized as a Best Student Presentation Finalist.

 ## Key Projects

 **Robotic Model Barnacle Nauplii**

-Developed a robotic model to simulate barnacle nauplii swimming techniques, utilizing Nitinol springs and microcontrollers.
+Developed a robotic model to simulate barnacle nauplii swimming techniques, utilizing nitinol springs and microcontrollers.
 Created a compact design with 3D-printed components and a custom PCB.

 **4-Wheel Independent Steering Drivetrain**